eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

      -
      -
    * - ``<livelinessQos>``
-     - Defines the liveliness of the remote peer.
+     - Defines the liveliness of the remote peer. |br|
        See :ref:`livelinessQos`.
      -
      -